 - In cases where there are advisory committees or boards affiliated with a particular policy, their feedback is sought rather than that of the Procedures Advisory Group.
 These are specified in the Terms of Reference for the Procedures Advisory Group.
 The Sponsor makes the final decision on the proposal, based on the original submission and the feedback received from the Procedures Advisory Group (or applicable consultative group).
 One exception is the University-Wide Procedures for Sexual Harassment Concerns and Complaints for which the Sexual Harassment Board has the authority to approve changes.

 - When a proposal for changes to an existing procedure or introduction of a new procedure is accepted, the updates are made to the policy database and are communicated using methods similar to communicating policy approvals.

-d.
-Responsible Units are required to review the procedures for which they are responsible when technological, operational or organizational changes occur, or at least as often as the parent policy is reviewed, to ensure the procedures are current and relevant.
+e.
+Responsible Units are required to review the procedures and the related forms, for which they are responsible when technological, operational or organizational changes occur, or at least as often as the parent policy is reviewed, to ensure the procedures are current and relevant.